hover and click over individual sculpture photographs to enlarge

 The Montlhery track still exists today, primarily used by the French Auto Industry as a test facility.
 Classic car events are held on the grounds, which I was fortunate enough to attend in 1984.
 It was here (pre-internet of course) that as a 23 year old on a tight budget I first discovered Burago 1:18 die casts.
 I carefully shepherded my Ferrari 250 TR and 250 GTO Burago purchases home from Montlhery on planes, trains, and automobiles.
 My then girlfriend — now wife — can never claim she wasn’t warned.

 I always pictured in my mind’s eye that a Low Drag Coupe should be silver.
 Most photographs of LDC coupes are the Lindner car, in its silver racing colors of Germany.
-(The Klat – Lumsden car is depicted in British Racing Green.)
+(The Klat – Lumsden car is usually depicted in British Racing Green.)
 So the LDC quickly came to consideration when friend and colleague Stone’Eng (Patrick) called me from Australia with his crystalline hematite stone find.

 “It looks like machined metal, but it’s stone!”, he tells me.
 “It has little tiny air pockets like travertine, so the viewer is all the more puzzled.”
 A further attribute once you started to work the stone was how heavy it was….once more, hematite seemed akin to metal.